 The words faith and belief are often used interchangeably in everyday conversation that they are assumed to have the same meaning, but they do not.

-This error is one of the reasons many people have difficulty fully understanding the meaning of faith, fail to connect with God in spirit, and use the power of faith to solve the problems in their lives.
+This error is the reasons many people have difficulty fully understanding the meaning of faith, fail to connect with God in spirit, and use the power of faith to solve the problems in their lives.

-The precise definitions of faith and belief are: to believe is to have confidence in a truth based on physical or experiential evidence; whereas to have faith is to have confidence in a truth based on its spiritual evidence.
+To believe is to have confidence in a truth based on physical or experiential evidence; whereas to have faith is to have confidence in a truth based on its spiritual evidence.

 With this definition of faith in mind, we can now understand the meaning of faith as given in Hebrew 11:1, "Faith is the substance of things hoped for, and the evidence of things not seen."